Yanis-Kuune/get_notifier/README.md

-# get_notifier
+# get_notifier plugin

-A new flutter plugin project.
+GetNotifier is aimed to combine the power of ChangNotifier and GetIt DI plugin to work together.
+It is the way to awoid context tracking over different part of the app.

 ## Getting Started